-It is the responsibility of the transient student to contact an advisor in the academic department offering the course(s) in which the student wishes to enroll, to determine if course prerequisites are met.
+It is the responsibility of the transient student to ensure that he or she has met all prerequisites for the courses in which the student wishes to enroll.
 If at any time a transient student desires admission as a regular student at AUM, a formal application as a transfer student must be made (see previous information regarding admission).